-The Laundry is a large and adaptable venue that can hold up to 720 guests.
+The Mangle is a large and adaptable venue that can hold up to 720 guests.
 The fully licenced industrial basement area is a blank canvas, allowing you to tailor make your big day when it comes to the style of the décor.
 There are various art and music spaces, a canteen/bar and onsite stage lighting and PA system, keeping your guests both busy and entertained throughout.
 In terms of getting there, there are plenty of transport options, including London Fields train station and Bethnal Green tube station both close by, and full drive in access from street level.

 Number 90 Bar and Kitchen is a stunning converted warehouse in Hackney Wick, just a 2 minute walk from the overground station of the same name.
 The high ceilings and handcrafted wooden furniture make it a bright and charming place that is full of unique character – the ideal place to gather with loved ones.
 Alternatively, the good sized waterside terrace overlooking the canal is great for those who prefer al fresco celebrations.
 The capacity is as generous as the space on offer would suggest, with space for up to 450 people per reception.